 The boat will offer refreshments and thermally insulated suits.

-The best time to go whale watching in Tromsø is from early November until early February.
+The best time to go whale watching in Tromso is from late October until early February (more like the end of January these days though).
 This, naturally, depends on the whales’ feeding and migration habits.

 This is always subject to change so just be sure to book it early and chat with the company to ensure everything is as it seems ahead of time.

-If you’re booking a whale watching tour in Tromsø, you might notice the word ‘Skjervøy’ written everywhere.
+If you’re booking a whale watching tour in Tromso, you might notice the word ‘Skjervøy’ written everywhere.
 So, what and where is Skjervøy?

-Skjervøy is an island north of Tromsø that is on the Kvænangen fjord and actually has a really interesting history.
+Skjervøy is an island north of Tromso that is on the Kvænangen fjord and has a really interesting history.
 However, today, it is where the whales are currently feeding during the winter months!

-The whales used to feed on herring closer to Tromsø and taking a tour out to see them was a half-day trip at most.
+The whales used to feed on herring closer to Tromso and taking a tour out to see them was a half-day trip at most.

-Today, due to overfishing and climate change, the whales go further and further north, and the only way to see them from Tromsø is to take an all-day tour up north to Skjervoy.
+Today, due to overfishing and climate change, the whales go further and further north, and the only way to see them from Tromso is to take an all-day tour up north to Skjervoy.

 The tours are well worth it but it is something you must incorporate some time for.
-Make sure you plan a full day for whale watching in Skjervoy if departing from Tromsø.
+Make sure you plan a full day for whale watching in Skjervoy if departing from Tromso.
+The good news is that you can also fit an evening northern lights tour into your itinerary if planning ahead!

-1. Whale watching in Tromsø changes year by year.
+1. Whale watching in Tromso changes year by year.
 The whales are not always in the same place feeding on those herring!

-They used to hang out a bit closer to Tromsø, but sadly, many factors have changed their patterns and behavior.
+They used to hang out a bit closer to Tromso, but sadly, many factors have changed their patterns and behavior.
+So, prepare an entire day as you need to head north to Skjervoy.

 2. You are not guaranteed to see any whales.
 This is not the fault of the tour company.
 They have trackers to see where the whales are, but conditions don’t always cooperate so the whales would rather hang out below the water.